trigg3rX/triggerx-keeper-setup/README.md

 # TriggerX Keeper Setup
-This guide will walk you through the process of setting up and monitoring your keepr (operator) on TriggerX AVS.
+This guide will walk you through the process of setting up and monitoring your keeper (operator) on TriggerX AVS.

 ## Prerequisites
 - Git